mica-web/mica-web.github.io/collections/_learn/00_tools/text-editors.md

 Even if you don't understand this code, the example might lead you to believe--correctly so--that similarly colored bits of text have something in common.
 And making those similarities easily visible is the point of syntax highlighting.

 ### Automatic formatting
-Because writing code involves **nesting** code -- that is, placing chunks of code inside other bits of code -- the layout or formatting of your code files can help with understanding the structure of your code and even spotting bits of broken code.
+Because writing code involves <b>nesting</b> code -- that is, placing chunks of code inside other bits of code -- the layout or formatting of your code files can help with understanding the structure of your code and even spotting bits of broken code.

 There's no need for you to handle this formatting yourself, though, as most text editors can automatically format your code when you save your files or when you run a command to format the file.